 Signs and Symptoms Include

 Sometimes women have one or two of these symptoms or you could have them all, and while they are common they are not “normal” and are a sign of imbalance.

 What causes your hormones to go out of balance?

-Stress is one of the biggest causes of hormonal imbalance.
-Stress can be emotional stress like relationships and work stress, or physical stress like pain, injury or lack of sleep which is a major cause of stress, and finally, it can be caused by dietary stress from a processed food diet or eating foods which are causing an inflammatory reaction in your body like gluten.
+Stress can be emotional stress like relationships and work stress, or physical stress like pain, injury or lack of sleep which is a major cause of stress.
+Also, there is dietary stress from a processed food diet or eating foods which are causing an inflammatory reaction in your body like gluten.